keybase/bot-sshca/README.md

 channel name, the name of the bot, etc).
 When keybaseca stops, it deletes the client config file.

 kssh reads the client config file in order to determine how to interact with a bot. kssh does not have any user controlled config files.
-It does have one local config file stored in `~/.ssh/cssh.cache` that is used to store the default team if the `--set-default-team` flag is set.
-This config file is not meant to be manually edited and is only meant to be interacted with via the `--set-default-team` and `--clear-default-team` flags.
+It does have one local config file stored in `~/.ssh/kssh.config` that is used to store the default bot if the `--set-default-bot` flag is used.
+This config file is not meant to be manually edited and is only meant to be interacted with via the `--set-default-bot` and `--clear-default-bot` flags.

 #### Communication